Mahomet, Illinois: 2020 census

+Income and poverty

 The median income for a household in the village was $113,871, and the median income for a family was $122,585.
 Males had a median income of $70,487 versus $42,898 for females.
 The per capita income for the village was $41,978.
 About 0.8% of families and 2.2% of the population were below the poverty line, including none of those under age 18 and none of those age 65 or over.

 Parks and recreation

 The most popular tourist attractions in Mahomet are all Champaign County Forest Preserve District properties: Lake of the Woods Park and its award-winning Hartwell C. Howard Golf Course, and the River Bend Forest Preserve.
 Lake of the Woods Forest Preserve is a 900 acre park along the Sangamon River.
-The park features a botanical garden, a lake, a picturesque covered bridge and also offers activities like boating, fishing, cross country skiing, and sledding.
+The park features a botanical garden, a lake, a picturesque covered bridge, many bike trails, and also offers activities like boating, fishing, cross country skiing, and sledding.
 Within Lake of the Woods Park is the Museum of the Grand Prairie (formerly called the Early American Museum), which has a collection that features life in the 19th and early 20th century in East-Central Illinois.
 The park has a 3.3 mi bike path and a bell tower.
-The Hartwell C. Howard Golf Course is an 18-hole regulation course, a 9-hole par 3 course, and a practice range.
+The Hartwell C. Howard Golf Course is an 18-hole regulation course, a 9-hole par 3 course, a pro shop,and a practice range.
 The River Bend Forest Preserve is 275 acre, of which 130 acre is water.
 The park has two large lakes, one of them being the largest lake in Champaign County and 2.5 mi of forest along the Sangamon River.